 (1) Person-Centered Planning Process.
 The individual will lead the personcentered planning process where possible.
 The individual's representative should have a participatory role, as needed and as defined by the individual, unless State law confers decision-making authority to the legal representative.
-All references to individual's representative.
-In addition to being led by the individual receiving services and supports, the person-centered planning process: (i) Includes people chosen by the individual.
+All references to individuals include the role of the individual's representative.
+In addition to being led by the individual receiving services and supports, the person-centered planning process:

+(i) Includes people chosen by the individual.